Police reports for Killeen, Cove, Heights and Lampasas

 Harker Heights

-Theft was reported at 12:31 a.m.
-Thursday in the 400 block of Indian Trail.
+Burglary of a vehicle was reported at 4:35 a.m.
+Tuesday in the 900 block of Ramblewood Drive.

-Interference with emergency request for assistance was reported at 12:14 a.m.
-Thursday in the 600 block of Totem Trail.
+Unauthorized use of a vehicle was reported at 6:19 a.m.
+Tuesday in the 700 block of Knight’s Way.

-Failure to maintain financial responsibility, violation of promise to appear, speeding 10 percent or more over posted speed limit was reported at 1:57 a.m.
-Thursday in the 400 block of Indian Trail.
+Burglary of a habitation was reported at 5 a.m.
+Tuesday in the 2200 block of Cheyenne Trail.

-Theft was reported at 6:03 p.m.
-Thursday in the 2000 block of Heights Drive.
+Burglary of a habitation was reported at 7:34 a.m.
+Tuesday in the 500 block of Chickasaw Drive.

-Theft was reported at 7:50 p.m.
-Thursday in the 900 block of Crymes Lane.
+Burglary of a vehicle was reported at 8:04 a.m.
+Tuesday in the 2200 block of Cheyenne Trail.

-Display of fictitious license plate was reported at 11:58 p.m. in the 400 block of Veterans Memorial Boulevard.
+Driving with license suspended with previous conviction was reported at 11:28 a.m.
+Tuesday in the 500 block of Mountain Lion Trail.

 Copperas Cove